Ai4Math/MATLAB-GUI/line_integral/README.md

 ### 2D Plotting
 <img src="demo/vector_field_demo_2d.png" width="600"/>
-In this example, the vector field of <y, -x> is plotted in 2D, therefore, the Z-component box is left blank and after clicking the button, the result is generated as below.
+In this example, the vector field of F = <y, -x> is plotted in 2D, therefore, the Z-component box is left blank and after clicking the button, the result is generated as below.
 Notice that the range is changed from -5 to 5, and the color defaults to red.
 The range value is set to 1.5, which is the range between each head of the vector field.

 ### 3D Plotitng